JALsnipe/Swiper/README.txt

 Design decisions?
 Actually implement gestures/gesture action handler.

+Gesture action handler is actually really easy: in mouseUpEvent(x, y) var result = _r.Recognize(_points);
+result.Name is going to be the name of our custom gesture hardcoded into dollar.js if there is a match.

+prototype:
+if(result.Name == [custom gesture])
+{
+	doFunction(); // written for the buttons in my original html file }

+ex:
+if(result.Name == "check")
+{
+  playPause();
+}

+fucking brilliant.

+Design decisions:
+Probably a good idea to make the canvas on top of the video pane.
+Why?
+Avoid confusion.
+Multiple windows could cause confusion for the user.
+Need frontend w/ Bootstrap?
+Make it look nice.
+Justify EVERYTHING.
+new gestures?

+JS crap:

     var str = "new Unistroke(" + "custom-1" + ", new Array("
     var p = _r.Unistrokes[16].Points;
     for ( var i = 0; i < p.length; i++) {